shu7bh/liteShell/README.md

 - Accessing history through up and down arrow key
 - Different colours for file and directories
 - Autocompletion: It shows the possible options.
 These options may not always the possible to run.
 To invoke it, you have to type the first few letters of the command and then press `tab`.
 As soon as this is pressed, it finds the possible completion options which you can use.
 To go to the next possible option, you can either press `tab` or `^n`.
 If you have gone over all the possible commands, it will circulate from the beginning.
 On the other hand, if you want to go back, you have to use `^b`.
+- Input/Output redirection
+- Piping is implemented, so multiple commands can be run directly
+- Handling signal such as ^c, ^z, ^d

 ## Commands